aecon/img3D/README.md

 Image Processing package for large, 3D (volumetric) image data

 ## Code Structure

 The img3D package is organized as follows:
 * `src`      : Contains source (C and Python) files.
-* `tests`    : Contains tests to check if the package was installed successfully.
-* `examples` : Contains examples and use cases of the package.
+* `examples` : Contains examples use cases of the package.